 A refundable Federal Student Aid (FSA) credit balance occurs only if the total amount of FSA program funds exceeds allowable charges.
 The order in which funds are credited to a student's account does not determine which award creates the refundable FSA credit.
-Instead, Berkeley applies Title IV aid to direct charges (tuition, fees, and housing) in the following order:
+Instead, Berkeley applies Title IV aid to direct charges (tuition and fees) in the following order:

-- Federal PLUS for Graduate Students - Federal Direct Unsubsidized Loans
+- Federal Direct Unsubsidized Loans - Federal PLUS for Graduate Students